progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--To create a new reference that will help you remember where your latest commit is, you can technically do something as simple as this:-->

-Um jetzt eine neue Referenz anzulegen, die Dir dabei hilft, dich zu erinnern, wo sich Dein letzten Commit befindet, könntest Du, technisch gesehen, Folgendes tun:
+Um jetzt eine neue Referenz anzulegen, die Dir dabei hilft, Dich zu erinnern, wo sich Dein letzten Commit befindet, könntest Du, technisch gesehen, Folgendes tun:

 	$ echo "1a410efbd13591db07496601ebc7a059dd55cfe9" > .git/refs/heads/master